pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 English｜[中文](README_CN.md)

-This repository contains two scripts that enable **ultra large image generation**.
+This repository contains two scripts that enable **ultra-large image generation**.

 - The MultiDiffusion comes from existing work.
 Please refer to their paper and GitHub page [MultiDiffusion](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111/blob/docs/multidiffusion.github.io)
 - The Tiled VAE is my original algorithm, which is **very powerful** in VRAM saving